Michael's Profile: motoring, racing, road and motorsport safety

 The Sigma GP was first shown at the Geneva Motor Show in March 1969, and was the featured car on the Pininfarina stand.

 The Sigma (S for "safety") was hugely influential in stimulating interest in race car crash protection in the early 1970s.
 It embodied every known principle of crash protection at the time, and every one of its innovations eventually became incorporated into Formula One (and other international) sporting regulations.
-They included a head restraint device, for example, 20 years before the HANS went on the market.
+They included a head restraint device, for example, 20 years before the HANS went on the market, and an analogue impact recorder nearly 30 years before the FIA mandated an electronic recorder for the same biomechanical purpose.

 Until his death in 2012 the Sigma was regarded by Sergio Pininfarina as one of his most important Ferrari concept cars ever.
 It is still shown worldwide, and is usually displayed either in Turin or at the Museo Ferrari in Maranello.

-Returning to Sydney, and partly as a result of publicity associated with his work on race car safety and the Sigma Grand Prix (which was shipped to Sydney for a car show), and some articles on road safety, in 1969 he was invited to join a brand-new road safety team in Sydney.
+Returning to Sydney, and partly as a result of publicity associated with his work on race car safety and the Sigma Grand Prix (which was shipped to Sydney for a car show), and some articles on road safety in the popular press, in 1969 he was invited to join a brand-new road safety team in Sydney.

 TARU rapidly built an expert team of engineers, traffic engineers, statisticians and psychologists.
 It incorporated a comprehensive test laboratory including an impact sled.
-In this job Michael became one of the then quite few professional road safety researchers and administrators in the world.
-He oversaw innovations such as the mandatory use of seat belts, development and certification of child seats, the invention (with a Swedish team) of the booster seat, testing for alcohol in the blood and breath, and a substantial direction of funds and policies to safer cars, safer roads and more effective road rules.
+In this job Michael became one of the then few professional road safety researchers and administrators in the world.
+He oversaw innovations such as the mandatory use of seat belts, development and certification of child seats, the invention (with a Swedish team) of the booster seat for older children, testing for alcohol in the blood and breath, and a substantial direction of funds and policies to safer cars, safer roads and more effective road rules.

 It was during the decade of the 1970s that the apparently inexorable rise in the annual road toll in Australia came to a plateau, and commenced the decline that has continued ever since thanks to the work of countless researchers, officials and coordinating groups in Australian governments, private bodies and research institutions.
 The country now has an enviable reputation in the field, world wide.